The word national is on a white background

 Corporate Strategy

 In July 2016 the Board met to determine its first corporate plan with a focus across three areas - Governance, Advocacy and Profile Growth.
-This plan will establish the ground work for fundraising to support the State and Territory based Volunteers Association who in turn will be implementing programs to support their members.

 Our Mission: